 Nepal is ranked fourth in the world in terms of vulnerability to climate change (UNDP).
 In Nepal, Street Child has been working with our local partners to develop a green school model.
 This education model works to address the climate crisis and the nature of human-wildlife conflict in Nepal through capacity building of school leaders and teachers, focusing on environmental education and sustainability.

-This program supports young Musahar girls who would otherwise be left behind.
+This programme supports young Musahar girls who would otherwise be left behind.
 The Musahars are one of the most politically marginalised, economically exploited and socially outcast groups in Nepal.
 These women are affected by gender-based violence and discrimination, and because of this they are almost entirely excluded from education and employment.

 The Marginalised No More education programme was the only programme graded an A+ across the Foreign Commonwealth and Development Office global ‘Leave No Girl Behind’ portfolio.